-We’ve all seen the knobs, but how many of us simply leave the humidity controls of our refrigerator drawers to the middle dial?
-These settings actually have quite an impact on your fruits and vegetables if you know how to use them to your advantage.
+You likely have a humidity control fridge in your home, whether you realize it or not.
+We’ve all seen the knobs, but how many of us leave our refrigerator humidity controller on the middle setting?
+These settings have quite an impact on your fruits, vegetables, and other food if you know how to use them properly.

-Groceries can get expensive—not to mention time-consuming–if you have to go shopping every few days.
+Groceries can get expensive, and shopping every few days takes up time.
 Life is easier when you can buy all of your fruits and veggies for the week and have them last until you’re ready to eat them.
-This is where knowing how those refrigerator humidity drawers work comes in handy.
+To maximize your grocery budget, getting up to speed on your refrigerator humidity controller is key.

 How Do Humidity Drawers Work?